ggebbie/runemacs/README.md

 # runemacs
-A vanilla emacs configuration following daviwil/emacs-from-scratch with some additions for scientific computing
+A vanilla emacs configuration following https://github.com/daviwil/emacs-from-scratch with some additions for scientific computing

 * Installation

 `git clone https://github.com/ggebbie/runemacs`

+Install in some usual places, like:
+`cp -r runemacs ~/.config/emacs` or
 `cp -r runemacs ~/.emacs.d`

 Make sure not to overwrite .emacs.d if you need to save your old configuration.
+Remove `~/.emacs` so that it doesn't interrupt the initialization.

 Invoke emacs and open Emacs.org